Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/configuring-a-grpc-service.md

 individual gRPC methods.

-The gRPC "HelloService" service being used in this example exposes a few different methods, as can be seen in [its protobuf file][protobuf].
-We will create individual routes for its "SayHello" and LotsOfReplies methods.
+The gRPC "HelloService" service being used in this example exposes a few different methods which can be seen in [its protobuf file][protobuf].
+You're going to create individual routes for its "SayHello" and LotsOfReplies methods.

 Create a Route for "SayHello":